transdigiware/blockchain/howto/ibp-v2-troubleshooting.md

 returned error: VSCC error: endorsement policy failure, err: signature set did not satisfy policy
 ```

 If you have recently joined a channel and installed the smart contract, this error occurs if you have not added your organization to the endorsement policy.
 Because your organization is not on the list of organizations who can endorse a transaction from the smart contract, the endorsement from your peers is rejected by the channel.
 If you encounter this problem, you can change the endorsement policy by upgrading the smart contract.
-For more information, see [Specifying an endorsement policy](/docs/blockchain?topic=blockchain-ibp-console-smart-contracts#ibp-console-smart-contracts-endorse) and [Upgrading a smart contract](/docs/blockchain?topic=blockchain-ibp-console-smart-contracts#ibp-console-smart-contracts-upgrade).
+For more information, see [Specifying an endorsement policy](/docs/blockchain?topic=blockchain-ibp-console-smart-contractsv2#ibp-console-smart-contracts-v2-install-propose) and [Versioning a smart contract](/docs/blockchain?topic=blockchain-ibp-console-smart-contracts-v2#ibp-console-smart-contracts-v2-versioning).
 {: tsCauses}

 ## Why are the transactions I submit from VS Code failing with a No endorsement plan available error?